microsoft/qlib/README.md

 We appreciate all contributions and thank all the contributors!
 <a href="https://github.com/microsoft/qlib/graphs/contributors"><img src="https://contrib.rocks/image?repo=microsoft/qlib" /></a>

-Before we release an Qlib  as an open-source project on Github in Sep 2020, Qlib is an internal project in our group.
 Before we released Qlib as an open-source project on Github in Sep 2020, Qlib is an internal project in our group.
 Unfortunately, the internal commit history is not kept.
 A lot of members in our group have also contributed a lot to Qlib, which includes Ruihua Wang, Yinda Zhang, Haisu Yu, Shuyu Wang, Bochen Pang, and [Dong Zhou](https://github.com/evanzd/evanzd).
 Especially thanks to [Dong Zhou](https://github.com/evanzd/evanzd) due to his initial version of Qlib.

 ## Guidance